RandomStudio/tether/utilities/tether-cli/README.md

 ## Send

-- Run with defaults: `tether receive`
+- Run with defaults: `tether send`
 - More options can be found using `tether send --help`

 ### Note on `--message`: